algolab-quantique/Stage-A25-Zakary/MAINTENANCE.md

 ### General Coding Standards
-**Avoid Manual Broadcasting:** Broadcasting is a complex process that required substantial engineering effort to implement efficiently.
-Rather than reimplementing broadcasting in C++, either:
+**Avoid Manual Broadcasting:** Broadcasting is a complex process that required substantial engineering effort from the NumPy team to implement efficiently.
+Rather than reimplementing ourself broadcasting in C++, either:
 - Perform broadcasting in Python before passing data to C++
 - Use pybind11's [vectorize()](https://pybind11.readthedocs.io/en/stable/advanced/pycpp/numpy.html#vectorizing-functions) functionality when dealing with simple functions